Streamerbot/docs/streamerbot/4.examples/chat-message-timer.md

 1. Create a new action

-    :shortcut{value=Right-Click} the Actions pane in Streamer.bot and select `Add` to create a new action.
+    :kbd{value=Right-Click} the Actions pane in Streamer.bot and select `Add` to create a new action.

     ![Create Action Dialog](assets/timer-create-action.png)

 2. Create a timer trigger

-    With your new action selected, :shortcut{value=Right-Click} in the Triggers pane and select `Core > Timed Actions` to add a timer trigger.
+    With your new action selected, :kbd{value=Right-Click} in the Triggers pane and select `Core > Timed Actions` to add a timer trigger.

     ![Create Trigger Dialog](assets/timer-create-trigger.png)